 The EU directives NIS2 and RCE define the EU framework for European critical infrastructure protection.
 Both NIS 2 (EU 2022/2555) and RCE (EU 2022/2557) were enacted at the end of 2022 in the EU and need to be transposed into national law in member states until 2024.
 Many new operators and obligations will arise.

-NIS, Directive on Security of Network and Information Systems, regulates cybersecurity, with the new NIS2 extending the scope and requirements for operators.
-RCE prescribes resilience and continuity measures at operators and will supersede ECI, European Critical Infrastructures directive soon.
-Both NIS2 and RCE need to be transposed into national law after eventual EU agrement.
+NIS, the Directive on Security of Network and Information Systems, regulates cyber security in the EU, with NIS2 extending the scope and requirements for operators.
+RCE prescribes resilience and continuity measures at operators and will supersede ECI, the European Critical Infrastructures directive soon.

 Sectors in the EU

 EU NIS 2 identifies individual operators according to business size (2003/361/EC), RCE prescribes national identification of operators.
 Both NIS 2 and RCE regulate critical operators in harmonized EU sectors: NIS2 defines two groups of essential and important services, RCE one group of critical entities.
 German critical sectors are displayed for reference.

 |Identified by size

 of the operators

 |ICT service management||-||-|